huaminghuangtw/Evergreen-Notes/Permanent-Notes/idea capture inbox.md

 * In 📥 \& Out 📤 Paper Tray
 * Quick Note
-	* Informal sketch (by giving barely enough details to allow you to readily reconstruct the whole thing later on, don't care about the format)
+	* Informal sketch (by giving barely enough details to allow you to readily reconstruct the whole thing later on, don’t care about the format)
 	* Only write down “keywords”, not “sentences”
 * Core Concept: Keep the process low-friction or even frictionless